-Shimmering softly in myriad shades of blue and green, Lake Tahoe, which straddles the California-Nevada state line, is one of the most beautiful lakes in the USA and also its second deepest with an average depth of 1000ft.
-Driving around the lakeshore’s 72 miles would give you quite a workout behind the wheel, but also reward you with spellbinding scenery.
-Generally speaking, the north shore is quiet and upscale, the west shore rugged and old-timey, the east shore undeveloped and the south shore, busy...
+Shimmering in myriad shades of blue and green, Lake Tahoe is the USA’s second-deepest lake and, at 6255ft high, it is also one of the highest-elevation lakes in the country.
+Driving around the spellbinding 72-mile scenic shoreline will give you quite a workout behind the wheel.
+Generally, the north shore is quiet and upscale; the west shore, rugged and old-timey; the east shore, undeveloped; the south shore, busy...
 Read More

 Lake Tahoe's Emerald Bay Cruise on M.S.
 Dixie II